 - Preferred First Name - Enter your Preferred First Name if you have one.
 This will show up in parentheses on your official admission letter; example Legal First Name (Preferred First Name) Legal Last Name.

 3) Education History section

 - Academic Transcripts - Identify and upload an unofficial transcript from each post-secondary institution directly onto the application.
 ONLY if you are admitted, then you will be required to submit official transcripts.
 In order to alleviate the cost and logistics of applying, please do not send transcripts in with your application; they will not be reviewed.
+CWRU graduates do not need to send official transcripts, we can verify your information in SIS - please only upload an unofficial transcript to the application for review.
 International Students: Documents in languages other than English must be accompanied by certified scanned translations in English.

 4) Upload Documents section

 - CV or Resume - 1-2 pages

 - Personal Statement - The personal statement should be 1-2 pages and reflect why you want to pursue graduate school or your particular program, your personal/professional goals, any previous research experience, research interests, etc.

 - Writing Sample - Writing samples should ONLY be uploaded for History, Music Education, Musicology, Music History, Music (Historical Performance Practice), Organizational Behavior, and Social Welfare).